kiliman/remix-express-vite-plugin/packages/remix-create-express-app/README.md

 }
 ```

 You can add additional Express middleware with the `configure` function.
+If you
+do not provide a function, it will create a default Express app similar to the
+Remix App Server.

 If you want to set up the Remix `AppLoadContext`, pass in a function to `getLoadContext`.
 Modify the `AppLoadContext` interface used in your app.